-We regularly undertake appropriate checks in respect our employees and contract workers through CRB checks, referencing and also validation of personal information.
-We verify the information supplied by carrying out regular audits.
-Any issues identified in relation to data provided by employees on shared addresses, bank accounts and/or other risk factors are investigated on a monthly basis.
-In 2019 no areas of concern were identified on investigation of any flags raised through these checks.
+We regularly undertake appropriate checks in respect our employees and contract workers through DBS checks, referencing and also validation of personal information.
+In 2021 we expanded the remit of job roles that required a DBS check.
+We further verify the information supplied to us, by carrying out regular audits.
+Any issues identified in relation to data provided by employees, for instance shared addresses, bank accounts and/or other risk factors, are investigated.
+In 2021 no areas of concern were identified following the investigation of flags raised through these checks.

-In 2020 we will continue to work with our suppliers to ensure they also maintain a high standard of verification setting out clear expectations of checks and verifications to be completed at every level.
-Furthermore, we will be reviewing our Service Level Agreements with these recruitment suppliers to ensure they accurately reflect updates and changes to our own Anti-Slavery and Human Trafficking policy over the last 12 months.
+We continued to work with our suppliers to ensure they also maintain a high standard of verification setting out clear expectations of checks and verifications to be completed at every level.
+Furthermore, we have reviewed our Service Level Agreements with recruitment suppliers to ensure they accurately reflect updates and changes to our own Anti-Slavery and Human Trafficking policy over the last 12 months.